Home » Communication

 For many years I was guilty of fighting to prove I was right.
 It didn’t matter what the argument was about, I was determined from the beginning to prove my points and to prove I was right.
 And if it ever appeared I could be wrong I would resist with everything I had to keep from admitting it.
 Read more

-The Wrong and Right Way To Let Go of Offence
+The Wrong and Right Way To Let Go of Offense

 There is a wrong way and a right way of letting go of the things that hurt you.
-When someone does us wrong or has bad behavior that offends us, we will often say “I just let it go,” or “I don’t even let it bother me.”
-But often when we think we are letting go of something that hurts us, the truth is the offence actually still has some effect on us and could be damaging to our future.
+When someone does us wrong or has bad behavior that offends us.
+We will often say “I just let it go,” or “I don’t even let it bother me.”
+But often when we think we are letting go of something that hurts.
+The truth is the offense still has some effect on us and could be damaging to our future.

 So what is the wrong way and the right way of letting something go?